So I finally put myself on a salary.

 Finally!
 Let’s get into the good stuff…

-Before I signed even one paper, I did some digging.
+Before I signed even one form, I did some digging.

-As much as people get all hyped over LLCs and S-corps and all that, it is NOT always worth it.
+As much as people get all hyped over LLCs and S-corps, it is NOT always worth it.
 You really can lose money playing with your tax status.
 Depending on your income, and especially where you live, you can actually do some financial damage by switching your taxation over.

 But I had a feeling it could work for me, so I moved forward.
 Here are the reasons I decided to incorporate.